 Boxing legend Bernard Hopkins, like Manny Pacquiao, knows a little about fighting into the twilight of your career.

-And at aged 49, the evergreen Hopkins was a record-breaking unified light-heavyweight world champion.
+And at age 49, the evergreen Hopkins was a record-breaking unified light-heavyweight world champion.

-‘The Executioner’ is predicting an even longer stint in the sport for one said Filipino Senator.
+‘The Executioner’ predicts an even more extended stint in the sport for one said Filipino Senator.

 “That’s because he lives right.
-He’s got good bounce in his legs.
-He also got a good spirit.
+He’s got a good bounce in his legs.
+He also has a good spirit.
 Pacquiao looks energetic.
 He still looks like he can handle anybody out there that’s younger than him.”

-On future opponents for Pacquiao, Hopkins doesn’t see too many of the best welterweights wanting a piece of the dangerous 40 year-old.
+On future opponents for Pacquiao, Hopkins doesn’t see many of the best welterweights wanting a piece of the dangerous 40-year-old.

 “Ain’t too many people grabbin’ Pacquiao to use him as a big name to extend or put credibility on (their) record.

-“Manny now is probably ducked by a lot of young fighters,” Hopkins concluded.
+“Manny now is probably ducked by many young fighters,” Hopkins concluded.

 MAYPAC 2

 Pacquiao has been linked to a huge rematch with Floyd Mayweather in 2020.
-Something which is of considerable interest to the WBA welterweight belt holder.
+This is something that is of considerable interest to the WBA welterweight belt holder.

-Mayweather recently stated his intentions to secure big money for an exhibition in Japan.
-Apparently without the consent of his major rival.
+Mayweather recently stated his intention to secure a lot of money for an exhibition in Japan, apparently without the consent of his major rival.

 Instead, Pacquiao wants a full-on, American-style Pay-Per-View extravaganza in Las Vegas, pretty much in the same ilk as their 2015 meeting.